Domineuq/Basternid/README.md

 The anatomical structure used for identification is the sternal bone.

 Created by the [Forensic Medicine and Imaging Research Group](https://dbe.unibas.ch/en/research/imaging-modelling-diagnosis/forensic-medicine-imaging-research-group/).
-If you use it, please cite our paper: tbd
+If you use it, please cite our publication:
+Neuhaus, D., Wittig, H., Scheurer, E. & Lenz, C. Fully automated radiologic identification focusing on the sternal bone.
+Forensic Sci.
+Int.
+346, 111648 (2023).

 # Requirements
 + Numpy